Here’s a quick list of popular herbs and plants you can use to make tea:

 If you’re building a tea garden, here are more options to explore:

-Cannabis contains over 200 identified terpenes, but here are the most common and widely studied ones, organized in a clear bullet list.
+Cannabis contains over 200 identified terpenes, but here are the most common and widely studied ones.

 Finding terpenes in alternative plant source